The Cult of Christmas Beers

 troegs independent brewing mad elf holiday beers

 Belgian Strong Dark Ale – A Christmas beer through and through, The Mad Elf pours one hundred percent rich ruby red.
 “The aroma is full of those cherry notes,” says Drey.
-“On first impression, its color and the smell of just cherries come through… Then there is a lingering chocolate, cocoa notes from the malt that come through midway into the back, and there is definitely a little bit of alcohol heat for sure due to that 11% ABV.”
+“On first impression, its color and the smell of just cherries come through. … Then there is a lingering chocolate, cocoa notes from the malt that comes through midway into the back, and there is definitely a little bit of alcohol heat for sure due to that 11% ABV.”

 It’s the high alcohol volume that, much like the mischievous mad elf himself, can really sneak up on you.

 Don’t be surprised if a bottle of The Mad Elf puts you on the couch for the rest of the night.
-Which honestly, on Christmas Eve or Day, is probably exactly where you want to be anyway.
+Honestly, that is probably where you want to be on Christmas Eve or Day anyway.

 Learn more